mohamedsaad31/MediaFinder--iOS/README.md

 # MediaFinder--iOS
-Media Viewer is a native iOS application built using Swift, following the Model-View-Controller (MVC) architectural pattern and incorporating best design practices.
+Media Finder is a native iOS application built using Swift, following the Model-View-Controller (MVC) architectural pattern and incorporating best design practices.
 The application offers users a comprehensive media search and playback tool that allows for seamless and intuitive exploration and consumption of favorite media content.